lipry/ArnoldC-DSL/README.md

 # ArnoldC-DSL
-A DSL in Scala for the imperative esoteric language ArnoldC
+A Scala DSL parser for the imperative esoteric language ArnoldC

+Feel free to give me any suggestion about this project.